philip-pannenko/csp-595/README.md

 A batch file that will format your code according to the checkstyle provided.

 ### reports
-Unit test and checkstyle reports will appear hear after a compile (for checkstyle) or junit tests.
+Unit test and checkstyle reports will appear hear after a compile (for checkstyle)

 ### src
 All of the java related source code for this project.

-### sql
-Future sql queries and ddls will be here.

-### test
-All of the unit test source code for this project.

 ### WebContent
 All of the jsp, css and libs for this project